Aditya Nagpal

 • Plus: $20 per user per month

-Best For: Remote workers looking for a general-purpose AI assistant for writing, research, and knowledge work.
+Best for: teams wanting a general-purpose AI assistant for writing, research and knowledge work.

 Claude, from Anthropic, is the other major AI assistant teams use in 2026.
-It's known for longer context windows, more nuanced writing, and strong performance on coding and analysis tasks.
-Many teams run both Claude and ChatGPT side by side for different strengths.
+It is known for long context windows, nuanced writing and strong coding and analysis.
+Many teams run Claude and ChatGPT side by side for different strengths.

-• 200K+ token context window for long documents
+• Very large context window for long documents

 • Projects for organizing context and files